 What Can Hard Water Do to Your Plumbing:

+Hard water can be problematic because it reacts with cleaning products, creates soap buildup, and can wear down fixtures and appliances more quickly than soft water.
 Hard water is not bad for your health, but it can cause problems in plumbing and appliances and is considered a nuisance by many homeowners.
 Understanding exactly what hard water is and how it affects your plumbing can help you determine what, if anything, needs to be done about it.

 Common Problems